When was Puppy Jake Foundation started?

 First, thank you for your service to our country.
 The first phase of the application process is found on the website.
 Complete the “Application of Interest” and the Application Review Committee will be in touch with the next steps.
 There is a mandatory two-week “Team Training” prior to receiving a service dog.

-Is there a waiting list and if so, how long is it?
+Is there a Waiting List and if so, how long is it?

 The Waiting List varies from year to year.
 As more resources become available, more dogs may be added to the training program.
 Regardless, it still takes between 18-24 months to raise and train a service dog.
-Currently, there are a dozen or so applicants on the waiting list.

 If I don’t get a dog right away, how long is my Application of Interest valid?